 Our program provides the latest wound care treatments, as well as the experienced care of a team of physicians and nurses who specialize in wound care management.
-In addition, The Wound Care Center at Summerlin Hospital offers care in a quiet, suburban setting, far from the noise and congestion of central Las Vegas.
+In addition, the Hyperbaric and Wound Care Program offers care in a quiet, suburban setting, far from the noise and congestion of central Las Vegas.

-Hyperbaric Oxygen (HBO) therapy is a procedure in which a patient breathes 100 percent oxygen at pressures two to three times greater than the atmospheric pressure at sea level.
+Hyperbaric Oxygen Therapy (HBOT) is a procedure in which a patient breathes 100 percent oxygen at pressures two to three times greater than the atmospheric pressure at sea level.
 This dissolves more oxygen in the bloodstream, which delivers it to every part of the body.

 The air we breathe every day is made of 21 percent oxygen, 78 percent nitrogen and other gasses at an air pressure of approximately 14.7 pounds per square inch.

-Inside the hyperbaric chamber, patients breathe 100 percent oxygen while the pressure is gradually increased to 2.0 - 3.0 atmosphere's times normal outside air pressure.
+Inside the hyperbaric chamber, patients breathe 100 percent oxygen while the pressure is gradually increased two to three times the normal outside air pressure.
 That allows the patient's body to absorb 10-20 times more oxygen than he or she would regularly absorb.
 That, in turn, causes oxygen-rich blood to flow to the wound site, speeding the wound healing process, and leading to a number of benefits including: